-Organisers of the 2019 Eurovision Song Contest and Madonna’s team are reportedly in talks for her to perform during this year’s competition in May.
+Organisers of the 2019 Eurovision Song Contest and Madonna’s team are reportedly in talks for her to perform during this year’s competition in Israel.

-Tel Aviv, Israel will serve as this year’s host after Netta Barzilai won last year’s contest in Portugal with her song “Toy”.
+Tel Aviv, Israel will serve as this year’s host after Netta Barzilai won last year’s contest in Portugal.

-According to multiple media reports, Israeli-Canadian billionaire Sylvan Adams has been in negotiations with Madonna’s camp for over a month now.
+According to multiple media reports, Israeli-Canadian billionaire Sylvan Adams spent the last month in negotiations with Madonna’s camp.

-Adams is reportedly picking the tab amounting to over a million dollars to bring the pop icon to Europe’s greatest party.
+Adams is reportedly picking the tab of over a million dollars to bring the pop icon to Europe’s greatest party.
 Despite their actual geographic locations, Eurovision defines Israel and Australia as European countries to make both eligible to compete.

-Adams’ camp believes that her appearance will provide a big boost for the song competition and her fans will no doubt flock to the host country.
+Adams’ camp believes that her appearance will provide a big boost for the song competition.
+Undoubtedly, Madonna’s fans will flock to the host country.

-“We are in round-the-clock negotiations with Madonna’s people and we hope that in the next few days we will sign her arrival at the Eurovision Song Contest in Israel,” the representative said.
+“We are in round-the-clock negotiations with Madonna’s people and we hope that in the next few days we will sign her arrival at the Eurovision Song Contest in Israel.”

-Israeli businessman Daniel Benaim, Adams’ business partner, said they’re happy with how the negotiation with Madonna’s team is progressing.
+Israeli businessman Daniel Benaim, Adams’ business partner, indicated happiness with the progress of the negotiations.

 “I can happily say that there is a green light from the philanthropist Sylvan Adams,” he said, according to the Jerusalem Post.

-“We’re currently – together with Madonna’s people and with officials from KAN – sitting and working out the details, and everything looks good and positive, and is advancing.”
+“We’re currently… sitting and working out the details, and everything looks good and positive.”

-But KAN or the Israeli Public Broadcasting Corporation, producers of this year’s Eurovision, have yet to confirm the international superstar’s appearance on the show.
+But the Israeli Public Broadcasting Corporation have yet to confirm the international superstar’s appearance on the show.